Chicken and Waffles

 Directions:

-1. The day or a few hours prior add all your brine ingredients to your chicken (cut to your ideal size), cover or seal, and set aside in the refrigerator.
+- The day prior or at a minimum a few hours before cooking the chicken, combine all the brine ingredients and add the chicken (cut to your ideal size), cover or seal, and set aside in the refrigerator.

-3. Prep a wire rack, combine your chicken breading ingredients in a bowl, and dredge your chicken pieces in the mixture.
-Set aside on the wire rack or double bread your chicken for a crispier breading.
-Place in your refrigerator for 30-40 minutes for best results (crispy chicken!).
+- Prep a wire rack, Dredge the chicken pieces in the breadimg.
+Set on the wire rack.
+Double dip and bread the chicken for a crispier breading.
+Place in the refrigerator for 30-40 minutes for best results (crispy chicken!).

-5. Fry your chicken for 3-5 minutes per side depending on thickness until you reach an internal temperature of 160-165F for white meat, and 170-175F for dark meat.
-If you’re by yourself, now is a good time to get your mixer ready to beat your egg whites to fold into the waffle mix.
+- Fry the chicken for 3-5 minutes per side depending on thickness until you reach an internal temperature of 160-165F for white meat, and 170-175F for dark meat.
+If you’re by yourself, now is a good time to get your stand mixer ready to beat your egg whites to fold into the waffle mix.

-7. Incorporate your liquid waffle ingredients (minus the egg whites) into your sifted dry ingredients and mix, being careful not to over-stir.
+- Incorporate the liquid waffle ingredients (minus the egg whites) into sifted dry ingredients and mix, being careful not to over-stir.

-8. Whip your egg whites to stiff peaks (About 5 minutes or so).
+- Whip the egg whites to stiff peaks if you haven't already.
+(About 5 minutes or so).

-9. Fold your egg whites into the batter in thirds while being careful not to over-stir again.
+- Fold the egg whites into the batter a third at a time while being careful not to over-stir again.

-10. Pour into your waffle iron until done, plate, place the chicken on top and drizzle a healthy covering of maple syrup.
+- Plate a waffle and place the chicken on top followed by a healthy drizzle of maple syrup.

 Leave a comment